The Banker (The Office)

 "The Banker" is the fourteenth episode of the sixth season of the American comedy series The Office and the show's 114th episode overall.
+It aired on NBC on January 21, 2010.
 It was written by Jason Kessler and directed by Jeffrey Blitz.

 In this episode, an investment banker comes to the office to speak with HR rep Toby Flenderson (Paul Lieberstein), since the company has recently been bought out.
 The episode is a clip show featuring montages of episodes past, as the banker asks about events in the office.

 The episode "The Banker" received mixed reviews from critics and 3.7/9 in the 18–49 demographic.

 Synopsis

-When an investment banker, Eric Ward (David Costabile), comes to Dunder Mifflin Scranton to check for any discrepancies, Michael Scott (Steve Carell), Dwight Schrute (Rainn Wilson), Andy Bernard (Ed Helms), and Pam Halpert (Jenna Fischer) pull out all the stops in hopes of impressing him with their high-profile contacts.
-Michael — now the highest-ranking employee of Dunder-Mifflin, since all of Corporate in New York City have been removed — flagrantly lies to make the office look more "attractive," including pretending to have an AI named Computron, replacing Stanley Hudson (Leslie David Baker) with a more cheerful man, and having Dwight pretend to be the HR rep to keep Toby Flenderson (Paul Lieberstein) from telling him about the office's problems.
+When an investment banker, Eric Ward, comes to Dunder Mifflin Scranton to check for any discrepancies, Michael Scott, Dwight Schrute, Andy Bernard, and Pam Halpert pull out all the stops in hopes of impressing him with their high-profile contacts.
+Michael — now the highest-ranking employee of Dunder-Mifflin, since all of Corporate in New York City have been removed — flagrantly lies to make the office look more "attractive," including pretending to have an AI assistant named Computron, replacing Stanley Hudson with a more cheerful man, and having Dwight pretend to be the HR rep to keep Toby Flenderson from telling him about the office's problems.
 Toby returns to speak with the banker, and he struggles to evade the fact-checker's questions.
 As they go over a list of potential liabilities, viewers are shown plenty of instances where the staff have destroyed property, engaged in dangerous activities and office romance, time wasting and conflict.
-It ends with clips where the office has come together as a family, including numerous moments in Jim's and Pam's romance.
+It ends with clips where the office has come together as a family, including numerous moments in Jim and Pam's romance.

 Production

 The episode was written by Jason Kessler and directed by Jeffrey Blitz, who directed five previous episodes of the series, including "Stress Relief".
-"The Banker", although shown in smaller portions, is the first (and only) clip show of the series.
+"The Banker", although shown in smaller portions, is the only clip show of the series.